 Nick Thomas, a member of the CrossFit Marysville team that finished third at the West Regional, submitted a sample which came back positive for the Selective Androgen Receptor Module (SARM) ostarine.

-Thomas is suspended for two years as of July 13, 2017, and will not be allowed to compete in any CrossFit-sanctioned event until July 13, 2019.
+Thomas is suspended for two years because of using performance-enhancing drugs as of July 13, 2017, and will not be allowed to compete in any CrossFit-sanctioned event until July 13, 2019.
 CrossFit Marysville will not be allowed to compete at this year’s CrossFit Games and the team’s Regional results will be invalidated.

 Well this is extremely hard to write but I will not be competing this year in the CrossFit Games and for quite a few years.
 The worst part about this whole thing is that my friends and teammates at CrossFit Marysville will not be competing this year; watching them train and see all the hard work they have put in to be ended like this.
 I absolutely love these people and would not be the athlete I am without them.
 I am still in the process of figuring out where the banned substance Ostarine came from.
 I am sorry to everyone that I have let you down.
 I have always lived my life by a strong moral code of integrity, hardwork and sacrifice.
 This is a very unfortunate situation but I will accept my sanction with honor.
 Always remember you are only in control of your perceptions, will and choices in life.
 I will be back.

 OJ Washington, a member of the Bear Republic CrossFit team that finished fourth at the California Regional, submitted a sample which came back positive for the stimulant methylhexaneamine.